-Library Staff responded to phone and email inquiries and resolved various issues; contacted vendors to update their status and to request/follow-up with quotes for new services; composed and submitted reports; and submitted bills for payment by Finance.
-Youth Services planned and implemented programs adapted for offsite use such as Virtual Craft & Science Club programs.
+Library Staff responded to phone and email inquiries and resolved various issues; contacted vendors to update their status and to request/follow-up with quotes for new services; composed and submitted reports; and submitted bills for payment by Finance; planned and implemented programs adapted for offsite use such as Virtual Craft and Science Club programs.
 Staff began scheduling appointments for individuals to submit new passport applications.
 Staff certified as Passport Acceptance Agents reviewed applications and supporting documents to be mailed to the U.S. Dept. of State passport agency for processing.
 For further information, visit https://mygulfport.us/gpl/passports/.

 Items Circulated Patrons